evan-buss/font-switcher/README.md

 This extension contributes the following commands:

-- `extension.switchFont`: Show a quickPick menu of the user defined font families.
+- `extension.switchFont`: Show a quickPick menu of the user defined editor font families.
 - `extension.setFontSize`: Show an input dialog for setting the font size
+- `extension.switchTerminalFont`: Show a quickPick menu of the user defined integrated terminal font families
+- `exxtension.setTerminalFontSize`: Show an input dialog for setting the terminal font size

 ## Release Notes

+### 4.0

+Add settings for setting font size and setting terminal font

 ### 3.1